ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Triggered Rules
-The following is an example of QRadar Triggered Rules datatable populated with the information related to Contributing Rules for the Offense.
+The following is an example of QRadar Triggered Rules data table populated with the information related to Contributing Rules for the Offense.

  ![screenshot: dt-qr-triggered-rules](./doc/screenshots/dt-qr-triggered-rules.png)